RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 ## Better use of redundancies
 Positioning the wrist in effort mode<br>
-Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM<br>
+Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see #56<br>
 **[New feature, core C++]**

 ## Better PSM teleoperation